Absentee - Frequently Asked Questions

 2. The informal written request application (See the third paragraph below).

 3. The in-person application

-The State Absentee Ballot Application should only be on a prescribed form the State Board of Elections has authorized or on a form provided under federal law.
-(The State Board form can not be altered in any way).
-Although the Statute states: “The Montgomery Board of Elections may not accept an application submitted on a preprinted form unless it has been authorized by the State”, However, ANY REQUEST will be honored as long as it contains the same information as that of the “informal written request”!
+Maryland’s Absentee Ballot Application is composed on a prescribed form that the State Board of Elections has authorized.
+A form provided under federal law is also permitted.
+(The State Board form may not be altered in any way).
+Although the Statute states: “The Montgomery Board of Elections may not accept an application submitted on a preprinted form unless it has been authorized by the State”; ANY REQUEST will be honored as long as it contains the same information as that of the “informal written request”!
 (As shown below)